GaemiStudio/Agent-EverAfter-Engine/README.md

 Kaggle AI Agent Capstone Group Project

-## Make a venv with requirements.txt
+## How to Run

-## Go to .env.example and add api key and rename file to .env
+Make a venv with requirements.txt

-## Run it with "adk web" in command line
+Go to .env.example and add api key and rename file to .env Run it with "adk web" in command line